Screw New Years Resolutions! I am starting mine right now!!!

 - I’m trying to drink alcohol only on the weekends (you know I love my wine, so this is my toughest challenge).

 - Some nights, I replace dinner with a healthy bowl of cereal, which I really enjoy.

 - I make tons of soup over the holidays which is great because a bowl of soup makes a complete healthy meal any time of day.
 I love chicken matzo ball soup and lentil soup.

 - Dinner is carb-free but satisfying, with delicious meat or fish and lots of veggies.
 I am obsessed with kale and my kids love it.
 Check out how to make my favorite crunchy kale chips.

 - As always, I try to eat fresh colorful foods.
 Eating the colors of the rainbow is still a great family visual aid for healthy eating.
 No packaged and as little frozen food as I can manage in my busy household.

 - Small smart meals are the way to go.
 When you eat often, you are less hungry and able to make better choices.

 - Lastly, I increase my cardio and make sure I work out five days a week.
 I have to, in order to keep my energy up, my body feeling good and my head in the right place.
 I love being able to work out smart and get it done at home.
-My workout DVD that you can do at HOME is almost ready to release!
+My workout DVD that you can do at HOME is ready !